 |KIA NIRO PLUG-IN HYBRID||

 Each charger type has an associated set of connectors which are designed for low or high-power use, and for either AC or DC charging.
 But in practice, you only need to make sure you’re using a charging point with a connector that fits your electric vehicle.
 When purchasing an EV, your dealer can provide advice on which type of home charger best suits your needs.
+The table above shows the cables that are used with Kia vehicles.
+When you purchase on of these vehicles, they will come supplied with a Type 2 cable.

 While your location, connectors and charging time may vary, the principle is always the same simple one: Park up, plug in … and that’s it!